 The case may remind you of old Omega and Rolex watches, but that’s a version of a design that was popular some forty years ago.

 Also, however masculine it is, the chronograph doesn’t look brutal.
-All lines are easily flowing, there are no sharp angles between surfaces, and even the satin-brushed finish looks refined enough to look organic together with polished parts of the case.
+All lines are easily flowing, there are no sharp angles between surfaces, and even the satin-brushed finish looks refined enough to look organic together with the polished parts.
 The latter not only look nice and shiny but are also partially responsible for that feeling of lightness that the device produces.

 To my taste, the crown and chronograph push-pieces are a bit too low-profile, but otherwise, they are comfortable to operate.